Connecting a Force Sensor to a DAQ

 The Signal Amplifier

-Generally, two methods are used to amplify the sensor output signal.
+Generally, two methods exist to amplify the sensor output signal.

 1. Differential Amplifier

-With this method, the output terminals from the sensor are made part of a voltage divider circuit; a differential amplifier then amplifies the voltage divider output.
+With this method, the output terminals from the sensor become part of a voltage divider circuit.
+A differential amplifier then amplifies the voltage divider output.

-With this method, the sensing device (typically a strain gauge) is incorporated into an arm of a Wheatstone bridge.
+With this method, the sensing device (typically a strain gauge) is in an arm of a Wheatstone bridge.
 The output terminals of the bridge connect to an amplifier.
 The most commonly used amplifier in the industry is the Instrumentation amplifier.
 Its advantages over the differential amplifier include its high and stable gain value, very high input impedance, very low output impedance, and an extremely high common-mode rejection ratio.
-The low output impedance in turn presents a low input impedance signal source to the DAQ so that changes in the input of the DAQ do not alter the output from the amplifier.
+The low output impedance in turn presents a low input impedance signal source to the DAQ.
+This prevents changes in the input of the DAQ from altering the output from the amplifier.

 Signal Conditioning, Summarized